davisdambis/Backgrounds-and-Gradients/README.md

 This project is a clone of Apple homepage from Web Archive.

 This static page contains:
-- Navbar built with CSS linear-gradient and CSS Sprite
+- Navbar built with CSS linear-gradient
-- Main hero section with background image
+- Main section with background image
 - Promo section
 - Footer